Beijing Weather & Climate | Best (Worst) Time to Visit Beijing

 Beijing Weather & Climate

 Beijing, as the capital of ancient China in various dynasties and now, enjoys excellent geographical and climatic advantages.
 Located in the north-central part of China, not far from the sea, it has a typical northern temperate sub-humid continental monsoon climate.
-It has the characteristics of continental climate with four distinct seasons, giving people a variety of experiences; it also features a warm and humid monsoon climate, which is favorable for vegetation growth.
+It has the characteristics of continental climate with four distinct seasons, giving people a variety of experiences.
+It also features a warm and humid monsoon climate, which is favorable for vegetation growth.

 Beijing weather by month